Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Storing This Beef And Broccoli Recipe

-IN THE FRIDGE: In the refrigerator, store your easy beef stir fry leftovers in an airtight container for up to 3 days.
+IN THE FRIDGE: In the refrigerator, store your easy beef stir-fry leftovers in an airtight container for up to three days.

-IN THE FREEZER: If you’re looking to store this great recipe a while longer, store it in an airtight container or heavy-duty freezer bag for about 3 to 4 months.
+IN THE FREEZER: If you’re looking to store this great recipe a while longer, store it in an airtight container or heavy-duty freezer bag for about three to four months.

 beef and broccoli on a plate of rice being picked up with chopsticks